ranopriyo-neogy/aws-iam-access-request-portal/README.md

 ## Resources

-The project is build in Test Organization Account - #534669164359 and below are the resources used and deployed using AWS Amplify.
+The project is build in AWS Organization Main Account and below are the resources used and deployed using AWS Amplify.
 ```
 ┌──────────┬──────────────────────────────────┬───────────┬───────────────────┐
 │ Category │ Resource name                    │ Operation │ Provider plugin   │